Çağdaş Atan

-Çağdaş Atan (/tr/; born 29 February 1980) is a Turkish former professional footballer and current manager who is serving as the head coach of Konyaspor.
-During his playing days, he operated primarily as a central defender.
+Çağdaş Atan (/tr/; born 29 February 1980) is a Turkish football coach and former player who played primarily as a central defender.

 Atan began his career in the youth ranks of Altay and Marmaris Belediyespor, before establishing himself in senior football with Denizlispor in the early 2000s.
 His performances then earned moves to Turkish top-tier sides Beşiktaş and Trabzonspor.
 In 2009, Atan signed with Basel in the Swiss Super League, where he won successive league titles and appeared in UEFA Champions League group-stage matches.
 He later returned to Turkey to play for Mersin İdmanyurdu, Akhisarspor, Gaziantep BB, and Manisaspor, ultimately retiring from playing in 2015.

 Internationally, Atan earned his first cap for the Turkey national team in 2004 and marked the occasion by scoring in a friendly against Croatia.
 He also featured for Turkey’s U21 side earlier in his career.

 After hanging up his boots, Atan moved into coaching.
 He started as an assistant manager at Alanyaspor before being promoted to head coach in 2020.
 He guided the club to a historic 5th-place finish in the 2019–20 Süper Lig, securing their first-ever qualification for European competition.
 In 2022, he took charge of Kayserispor, leading them to respectable mid-table finishes in Turkey’s top division.

 Atan’s managerial reputation grew with his move to Başakşehir in 2023, where he earned a contract extension in May 2025.
 However, after an underwhelming start to the 2025–26 season, the club and Atan mutually agreed to part ways in September 2025.